trigaten/Learn_Prompting/docs/applied_prompting/build_chatbot_from_kb.md

 Passing this prompt to GPT-3, I got the following generated answer.

 <pre>
-    <span style={{backgroundColor: "#D2F4D3"}}>No problem!
+    <span className="bluegreen-highlight">No problem!
 On the website, the login button is located in the top right corner of the page.
 On the mobile app, the login button is located in the bottom right corner.
 Let me know if you need any further assistance!</span>
 </pre>

 Notice how the information in the generated answer comes from the knowledge base document.

 ## Disambiguating Questions with GPT-3

-Let’s try with a more vague user utterance, like <span style={{backgroundColor: "#FFF2CC"}}>“can’t login”</span>.
+Let’s try with a more vague user utterance, like <span className="yellow-highlight">“can’t login”</span>.
 Here’s the complete prompt.

 <pre>
     As an advanced chatbot named Skippy, your primary goal is to assist users to the best of your ability.<br/>